Review & Install Video

 This Rear Disc Conversion is intended for use as a bolt-on upgrade to replace factory Jeep Wrangler drum brakes.
 Taking approximately 3 hours to swap, this kit comes with most of the necessary parts required, though some additional components will be required to get this conversion working and working well.
 Please see Technical Notes below for more information.
 Application.

-This Teraflex Rear Disc Brake Kit is designed to fit all 1987 through 2006 Jeep Wrangler factory rear axles, including the Dana 35 c-clip, Dana 44 and Chrysler 8.25.Technical Notes.
+This Teraflex Rear Disc Brake Kit is designed to fit all 1991-2006 Jeep Wrangler factory rear axles, including the Dana 35 c-clip, Dana 44 and Chrysler 8.25.Technical Notes.

 Requires new emergency brake cables that are available separately.
 Factory hard brake lines must be replaced with shorter lines.
 Some factory Jeep 15" wheels may rub on the calipers and you may need to get some longer wheel studs.
 Do NOT